 Projecting future events is subject to many uncertainties that could cause the NARCO related asbestos liabilities or assets to be higher or lower than those projected and recorded.
-There is no assurance that the plan of reorganization will become final, that insurance recoveries will be timely or whether there will be any NARCO related asbestos claims beyond 2018.
+There is no assurance that insurance recoveries will be timely or whether there will be any NARCO related asbestos claims beyond 2018.
 Given the inherent uncertainty in predicting future events, we review our estimates periodically, and update them based on our experience and other relevant factors.
 Similarly, we will reevaluate our projections concerning our probable insurance recoveries in light of any changes to the projected liability or other developments that may impact insurance recoveries.